Beware When Choosing a Hospital Plan

 In general, it is much better to get cheap, affordable hospital cover from a medical scheme than from an insurance company.

-In response to the number of cheap plans being offered by well-advertised insurance firms, medical aids are now offering cheap hospital plans too, which include cover for the conditions listed in the Medical Schemes Act regulations.
+There are a number of cheap plans being offered by well-advertised insurance firms.
+So medical aids are now offering cheap hospital plans too, which include cover for the conditions listed in the Medical Schemes Act regulations.

 Here is a list of nine medical aids that offer cheap medical aid or hospital cover that compares favourably price-wise with the kind of hospital plans currently being advertised.